Making the most of RDMW-2022

 - ?unlisted? = station for which no official listing, registration can be found but has been heard on air.
 It may be an admin error, unauthorised or a pirate.

-You will also notice that map pins are colour coded to aid understanding.
+You will also notice that station flags are colour coded to aid understanding.
 The colours mean:

 - red = unlimited stations (24 hr operation).
 These stations never switch broadcast patterns.
 Many old timers here, including most US clear channel stations.